-Exactly, he picked her up [Laughs].
+Exactly.
+He picked her up [Laughs].
 He was just expecting payment, but he couldn’t believe she wouldn’t go along with it.
-That’s classic Ted logic right there [Laughs].
+That’s classic Ted logic right there.

 [Laughs] That’s Jon Hamm.
-He’s one of my favorite people in the world because he’s this incredibly handsome man, but he’s a total goofball.
-He’s a comedy nerd.
+He’s one of my favorite people in the world, because he’s this incredibly handsome man but he’s a total goofball.
 He loves comedy and he can quote us under the table, and we’re the kings of being able to quote comedy.
 He’s gregarious and goofy, in a fun way.
 He just overtook the character.
 So many times it’s about how the actor interprets stuff.
 First of all, we knew it was going to be him, so we were writing towards him.
-But he improved a bunch of that stuff and we were on the set just throwing him jokes, and it was just the way he would deliver them that would make them so fun.

 We thought the scene was really funny and we showed it to some of our hipster friends who thought it was funny, but then we showed it to an audience and they didn’t laugh.
 I think it was because that they like Kristen so much that it was not fun for them to watch a guy be mean to her.
 We were able to take other takes we did with it and cut together a very passive-aggressive version.

-There’s obviously a lot of deleted scenes from the ads, but I noticed a few bits from the sex scene that didn’t make it in.
+There’s obviously a lot of deleted scenes from the ads, but I noticed a few bits from the sex scene that didn’t make the cut.
 When you’re shooting a scene like that, do you shoot a large amount of positions?

 You have no idea how much we shot for that scene [Laughs].
 All of what was in the script is that they were in multiple positions and there were some funny lines in there, but we just knew we were going to free-form it on the day.
 Our crew had a camera-crane and when they asked what we wanted to do, they quickly choreographed it like a fight scene.
-With a half hour rehearsal, we slowly built this five-minute sex scene that I had the camera going up and over them for.
+With a half-hour rehearsal, we slowly built this five-minute sex scene that I had the camera going up and over them for.
 They were just really going for it.
 There’s so many ways we could have cut that scene.
-Actually, on the DVD, there’s an extended sex scene that is extremely funny.

-I’d say the only part that comes close to being malicious or mean-spirited is the relationship early on between Helen and Annie.
-Was there a lot of discussion about how far that rivalry could be pushed?
+I’d say the only part that comes close to being malicious is early on in Helen and Annie’s relationship.
+Was there a lot of discussion about how far that rivalry could go?

 Guys are very confrontational, and that’s why you can have these hilarious runs, like in Judd’s movies, of Seth Rogen and Paul Rudd calling each other all kinds of names.
 In general, that’s not how women interact.
-They can talk super dirty and be really honest with you, but it’s not the verbal equivalent of a punching contest; it’s more like everyone trying to get along.
+They can talk super dirty and be really honest with you, but it’s not the verbal equivalent of a punching contest.
 Everyone knows who doesn’t like who, but rarely are they at odds and fighting with each other.
 It’s more of everyone trying to be cool and putting on a game face, but then they go off with other friends and discuss it on the down-low.

 Kristen, Annie, and all the women on the set were helping us out on whether or not something was too big.
 Actually, I was pushing really hard for it not being confrontational at all, but they would tell me that, in this situation, Annie would take Helen on or that there’d be more back and forth.